 Invasive plant pathogens can be extremely dangerous.
 A non-native fungus, now present in all UK counties, has caused severe ash dieback.
 Caused by a non-native fungus, the disease was first reported in Poland in 1992, and in the UK in 2012 after it was picked up in a nursery in the Netherlands.
 Dutch elm disease is another example of a pathogen epidemic that has resulted in the loss of billions of elm trees globally.

-Janett Taylor, garden artisan, who has managed the botanic gardens for 39 years at the Ormond Memorial Art Museum in central Florida — minutes from where I live adjacent to Tomoka State Park — guided me to what she said was the Garden’s centrepiece, a tall robust Dutch Elm tree.
+Janett Taylor, Garden Artisan, who has managed the botanic gardens for 40 years at the Ormond Memorial Art Museum in central Florida — minutes from where I live adjacent to Tomoka State Park — guided me to what she said was the Garden’s centrepiece, a tall robust Dutch Elm tree.
 “It’s a non-native species to which we have given shelter and it flourishes, despite the dieback of elms elsewhere in the U.S. Not all non-native species are invasive and not all native species aren’t harmful.”

 She handed me a field guide to native and invasive plant species in the Gardens, which welcomes visitors to “find inspiration in nature” and learn the difference between some Florida native and non-native species.
 The brochure Plant This, Not That illustrates plants that look alike, but warns visitors against mistaking the golden petals of Wedelia, which can take over landscapes, for Beach Sunflowers.
 The sunflowers attract butterflies, flowering in Florida’s sandy dunes and gardens “year-round in hot, dry sites”.
-Volunteers or citizen scientists help Janett orchestrate upkeep of the Gardens every week.
+Volunteers or citizen scientists help Janett orchestrate upkeep of the Gardens every week as they have always done for four decades.

 Growing global concern to eradicate invasive species